Search for Science Fair Projects

 These easy preschool science experiments use common household items.
 In the comfort of home, discover how each science experiment sparks their interest in science while providing all the fun you can imagine!

-Galaxy in a Bottle
+Galaxy in a Jar with Glitter and Paint

 Easy